ok2cqr/cqrlog/compiled/README.md

 So you USE IT ON YOUR OWN RISK !

+Here is a video showing update in use: https://www.youtube.com/watch?v=Jt_D5sICJVo

 Other way to update is to do it manually as follows:

 ## -------------------MANUAL-INSTALL--------------------